 Semi-structured interviews: I conducted interviews with key stakeholders inside of the organization to gain a better idea of the current state of the program as well as the intended business goals.
 Based on feedback from the interviews, I developed a graphic to show the inputs and results of the program.

-To get a better picture of the training program, the project team reviewed level 1 reaction data as well as course enrollment and completion data.
+To get a better picture of the training program, the project team reviewed reaction data from learners who attended the virtual training, in addition to reviewing course enrollment and completion data.

-Literature Review: The team conducted a literature review of 20 academic articles to identify best practices used in the delivery and design of virtual training sessions.
+Literature Review: The team conducted a literature review of 20 academic articles to understand best practices used in the delivery and design of virtual training programs.
 The findings were used to create an observation checklist that was used to evaluate the current state of the program.